-2. The taxpayer should then forward the "certified" or "true" copy of the deed, the "certified" or "true" copy of the affidavit (if required) and the verification letter or form to the Department of Revenue ("Department").
-The taxpayer must also include a cover letter requesting the refund and containing all the information required by Code Section 12-60-470.
+2. The taxpayer should then forward the original deed, the original affidavit and the notation verification letter or form to the Department of Revenue.
+The taxpayer should also include a cover letter requesting the refund and containing all the information required by Code Section 12-60-470.
+(See the attached copy of Code Section 12-60-470.)
 All refund requests for deed recording fees should be mailed to:

-SC Department of Revenue
+SC Department of Revenue Miscellaneous Taxes P.O.
+Box 125 Columbia, South Carolina 29214

-Miscellaneous Tax Section

-P.O.
-Box 125

-Columbia, South Carolina 29214-0139